A kidney function blood test is a blood test that checks your kidneys are working properly.

 What is a kidney function blood test?

 The kidney function blood test measures the level of creatinine, urea and certain dissolved salts.

-- Creatinine is a waste product in the body that is made by the muscles.
-It passes into the bloodstream, and is usually passed out in urine.
+- Creatinine is a waste product in your body that is made by your muscles.
+It passes into your bloodstream, and is usually passed out in urine (pee).
 A high blood level of creatinine indicates that your kidneys may not be working properly.

-- Urea is produced when protein is broken down by the body.
-Healthy kidneys eliminate more than 90% of the urea the body produces.
+- Urea is produced when protein is broken down by your body.
+Healthy kidneys eliminate more than 90% of the urea your body produces.
 A high blood level of urea may indicate that you are dehydrated or that your kidneys may not be working properly.

 - Dissolved salts that are routinely measured are sodium, potassium, chloride and bicarbonate.
 They are sometimes referred to as 'electrolytes'.
 Abnormal blood levels of any of these may sometimes be due to a kidney problem.

 - eGFR stands for estimated glomerular filtration rate.
 Although the level of creatinine in your blood is a useful guide to kidney function, the eGFR is a more accurate measure of how well your kidneys are filtering your blood.
 Using your blood creatinine, and your age and sex, your eGFR can be calculated by computer and reported with the creatinine blood test.

 A kidney function test may be requested as a routine blood test to find out about your general health.
 It is also requested for a variety of other more specific situations, eg: